dhruval30/fitnesssapp/README.md

 ### **1. Clone the Repo**

-First things first, clone the repo to your machine:
+Clone the repo to your machine:

 ```bash
 git clone https://github.com/yourusername/fitnessapp.git